AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/dev-bulk-editor.md

   </tr>
   <tr>
    <td>contentMode</td>
-   <td>True to enable content mode: egenskaper läses på jcr:innehållsnod och inte på sökresultatnod</td>
+   <td>True to enable content mode: properties are read on jcr:content node and not on search result node</td>
   </tr>
   <tr>
    <td>colValue</td>